nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy it into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+       Expected: The most recent window size and location are retained.

-1. _{ more test cases …​ }_

 ### Autocomplete

 1. Type `add` into the command bar<br>
-   Expected: A list of commands with `add` in their command words show up.
+   Expected: A list of commands with `add` in their command words shows up.

 2. Navigate with the up/down arrow keys and press `enter` to verify if the word selected will be entered automatically into the command bar.